Skip to content

 Education

-The main language used is English, as opposed to Arabic.
+The primary language at all levels is Arabic.
 There is a shortage of English speaking teachers in the country.
+Sudan has 36 government universities and 19 private universities, in which instruction is primarily in Arabic.

 Indigenous Languages